YaleSpinup/efs-api/README.md

 ### Create a FileSystem

-Creating a filesystem generates an EFS filsystem, and mount targets in all of the configured subnets.
+Creating a filesystem generates an EFS filesystem, and mount targets in all of the configured subnets with the passed security groups.
+If no security groups are passed, the default will be used.

 POST `/v1/efs/{account}/filesystems`